ArshMarsh/SeqVista/README.md

 We observed that the removal of attention mechanism heavily impacts the model's ability to accurately navigate rooms.

 ## Acknowledgments
-We used identical settings to [Matterport3D and their models](https://github.com/peteanderson80/Matterport3DSimulator) and removed the attention mechanism.
+We modified the settings in [Matterport3D and their models](https://github.com/peteanderson80/Matterport3DSimulator) and removed the attention mechanism.